Read the day

 Everything You Need to Know

-Driving Tips: Fill up with fuel in Te Anau before heading to Milford Sound - no fuel available at Milford.
+Driving Tips: Fill up with fuel in Te Anau before heading to Milford Sound.
+There is a self-service petrol station at Milford but it frequently runs out, so never rely on it.
 Watch for wildlife on roads, especially at dawn and dusk.
-Roads can be icy in winter - carry chains if traveling May-September.
+Roads can be icy in winter — carry chains if travelling May to September.
 Allow extra time for photo stops on scenic routes.

-InterCity: Daily coach services from Queenstown, Invercargill, and Dunedin.
+InterCity: Coach services from Queenstown, Invercargill, and Dunedin.
 Coaches are comfortable with onboard toilets and WiFi.
 Book online for best fares.
 Services connect with Milford Sound tours.

 Milford Sound Tour Buses: Many Milford Sound tour operators offer pickups from Te Anau.
 Some allow one-way travel if you're not taking the full tour.